JuliaInterop/RCall.jl/docs/README.md

 ### Building Documentations

 [Documenter](https://github.com/JuliaDocs/Documenter.jl) is used to generate the documentations automatically.
-Latest documentations of the master branch and documentations of tags are generated and deployed automatically to gh- pages.
+Documentation on master as well as releases are automatically deployed to the gh-pages branch.

 To view the docs locally, you first need to install Documenter.jl: